privat/llme/README.md

 ```

+### Batch mode

+llme can be used in batch or in interactive mode.

+The batch mode, with `--batch`, is the default when stdin is not a tty.

+If there are no prompts on the command line, then the stdin is read and used as a single big prompt and the program terminates.

+Otherwise, each prompt from the command line is used one after the other and the program terminates.
+If stdin is not a tty, it is read and used as attached data (text or image) send with the first prompt of the command line.

+Tools can be used by the assistant in batch mode, but if a confirmation is required, the program will exit with an error (unless `--yolo` is used).

+### Interactive mode

+The interactive mode, with `--no-batch`, is the default when stdin is a tty.

+When both stdin and stdout are tty, the rich terminal interface with [`prompt_toolkit`](https://github.com/prompt-toolkit/python-prompt-toolkit) is used and provide completion, history, keybindings, etc.
+Otherwise, it falls back to a simple `input()` interface that process each line as a prompt.

+As with the batch mode, the prompts of the command line are used first, one after the other, then the user can provide prompts interactively.

+Tools can be used by the assistant in interactive mode, and the user might be asked for confirmation.

+Also, most errors are not fatal in interactive mode.

 ## Development

 I do not like Python, nor LLMs, but I needed something simple to test things quickly and play around.